Azure/ARO-Landing-Zone-Accelerator/Scenarios/Secure-Baseline/terraform/README.md

 > This is true for any resource.
 In the future, the LZA will provide more flexibility to use existing resources.
 Even when using existing resources, ensure to review carefully the parameters and the implementation of the LZA before deploying it to guarantee that it is aligned with your requirements and policies.
 >

-1. Review and configure terraform variable in variables.tf file.
+1. Review and configure terraform variable in the main variables.tf file.

 The following table provide a list of all variables available.
 You must provide a value to all variables set as required, you can chose to customize or keep default value for the other variables.